rdkcentral/ThunderNanoServices/Messenger/MessengerPlugin.md

 <a name="event.roomupdate"></a>
 ## *roomupdate <sup>event</sup>*

-Notifies about room status updates
+Notifies about room status updates.

 ### Description